Expense management

 Different companies may have distinct categories of expenses that are eligible for reimbursement.
 For instance, a technology firm might emphasize software and equipment expenses, while a consulting firm may prioritize travel and client entertainment costs.

-Depending on the type of company you work in, you must make sure that the reimbursement you are filing for is part of the reimbursement policy at your organization.
+Depending on the type of company you work in, you must make sure that the reimbursement you are filing for is part of the employee reimbursement policy at your organization.

 2. Spending limits